Skip to content

 • identify resources, policy changes and regulatory frameworks required to seize opportunities and manage risks

-• identify major projects and diversification opportunities and provide facilitation support
+• identify major projects and diversification opportunities and provide investment facilitation and local supply chain support

 • Decarbonisation is the process of significantly reducing or eliminating carbon dioxide and other greenhouse gas emissions from the atmosphere.
 This includes the reduction of carbon dioxide emissions from energy production, and from other activities undertaken by communities, businesses and households.